rikluost/athlete_hr_predict/README.md

 ### Results

-Under works

-Firstly the size of the training window duration was tested, with values from 15 seconds to 5 minutes.
+Firstly, the size of the training history was tested with values ranging from 15 seconds to 5 minutes.
 The MAE with training data reduces up until 120-sec second, but then raises quickly again.
 120 seconds is selected for further analysis.

-MAE for 20-second prediction, with different training window durations with testing dataset:
+MAE for 20-second prediction, with different training history periods with testing dataset:
 - 15-sec training window, trained model 2.45
 - 30-sec training window, trained model 2.44
 - 60-sec training window, trained model 2.37